Nailbiter: Production

-Rea first announced plans for Nailbiter in 2008 but did not begin production until 2009, as he had to first raise funding for the film.
-Filming began in 2009 in Kansas City, Missouri, but shooting stopped 2/3 of the way into the film as Rea ran out of funding.
-The cast and crew resumed filming in December 2010 and shot an additional airport scene in May 2011, after which point they moved fully into post production.
-While working on the film's script, Rea chose to make much of the cast female as he "felt like that would be more endearing as well as more compelling."
-Before officially beginning filming, Rea had his four main actors "go out and act like a family for awhile" in order to build a connection between the actors.
-Other than financial difficulties, the only significant issue with the filming for Nailbiter experienced was the weather, as the "days [Rea] wanted to look stormy were sunny and the days [he] wanted to look sunny looked stormy".
+Director Patrick Rea first announced plans for Nailbiter in 2008, but production did not begin until the following year, as he needed to secure funding for the project.

+Principal photography began in 2009 in Kansas City, Missouri, but production was suspended after approximately two-thirds of the film had been shot due to budget constraints.
+Filming resumed in December 2010, with an additional airport sequence completed in May 2011, after which the project entered full post-production.

+While developing the script, Rea decided to focus primarily on female characters, explaining that he "felt like that would be more endearing as well as more compelling".
+Prior to filming, he asked the four lead actors to spend time together "acting like a family" to strengthen their on-screen chemistry.

+Weather conditions also posed difficulties for the production, as the team frequently encountered the opposite of the desired setting—“the days [Rea] wanted to look stormy were sunny, and the days [he] wanted to look sunny looked stormy.”